Short on time and can’t read it all now?

 They won’t be there for you, they won’t have conversations like these:

-Because at the end of the day, it’s not just about learning Illustrator.
+Because at the end of the day, it’s not just about learning Adobe Illustrator for fashion design.
 It’s about what learning AI is going to do for you.
 How is it going to change your life?

 Get your designs into production?